public

 water_ambient: -1

-In the above example, by having a lower monster value in resource_world and have keep-spawn-loaded as false, you just made the resource world a bit safer for miners and also reduced the overhead on the server by not keeping the spawn chunks loaded because they are not actively being used.
+In the above example, by having a lower monster value in resource_world, you just made the resource world a bit safer for miners and also reduced the overhead on the server by not keeping the spawn chunks loaded because they are not actively being used.

 πŸ’‘